iiPythonx/xpp/md/documents/dataTypes.md

 let myInteger = 5;
 ```

-Similarly, in x2, you define a variable with a data type of an integer like so:
+Similarly, in x++, you define a variable with a data type of an integer like so:

 ```xt
 psh 5 myInteger